 Substance use disorder appears in many different ways: just as individuals are unique, so are the signs and symptoms of addiction.
-Approximately 20.4 million Americans 12 or older had a substance use disorder in 2019.
-Of those, 1.6 million had an opioid use disorder and 14.5 million reported an alcohol addiction.
-As the COVID-19 pandemic continues, these numbers will most likely increase as many people rely on alcohol and other substances to cope with stress and isolation.
+Approximately 40.3 million Americans 12 or older had a substance use disorder in 2020.
+Of those, 2.7 million had an opioid use disorder and 28.3 million reported an alcohol addiction.
+As we near the end of the COVID-19 pandemic, these numbers will most likely increase as many people relied on alcohol and other substances to cope with stress and isolation.

 Treatment for substance use disorder is specific to the individual and a care plan should be designed around their specific needs.